 Bone mineral density (BMD) is a major determinant of bone mass and is the most commonly measured quality of bone.
-A number of factors contribute to BMD, including lifestyle factors (regular physical activity, not smoking, minimizing stress levels) and maintaining hormonal balance.
+A number of factors contribute to BMD including lifestyle factors (regular physical activity, not smoking, minimizing stress levels) and maintaining hormonal balance.
 Consuming a healthy diet and ensuring optimal levels of bone-building vitamins and minerals are key strategies for preserving bone strength.

-4 capsules per day in divided doses or as recommended by your health care professional
+4 capsules per day in divided doses or as recommended by your health care professional.

 Isoflavones are plant-based compounds that resemble estrogen at the molecular level.
 In the bone tissue, isoflavones act as balanced, estrogen-like hormones which activate osteoblast cells, promoting new bone formation.
 Isoflavones also increase cell-signaling proteins that may inhibit the bone-absorbing activity of osteoclast cells.
-Ipriflavone is an isoflavone derivative which has been shown in human and animal research to support bone function and strength.

 Vitamin D3 (Cholecalciferol)

 Vitamin D is a steroid vitamin known for its role in supporting bone health and aiding in the absorption of calcium and phosphate from the GI tract.
-Emerging research shows a direct correlation between bone mineral density and serum levels of 25(OH)D3, the active form of vitamin D. In one 2013 study, 52 overweight men and women with suboptimal vitamin D levels were given either 7,000 IU of cholecalciferol (D3) daily or a placebo for 26 weeks.
-The vitamin D group significantly increased vitamin D levels in the blood and improved biomarkers of bone health.
+Emerging research shows a direct correlation between bone mineral density and serum levels of 25(OH)D3, the active form of vitamin D.

-Vitamin K1 (Phytonedione) & Vitamin K2 (Menaquinone)
+Vitamin K1 (Phytonedione) and Vitamin K2 (Menaquinone)